Hazards from work activities

 The regulations and types of work at height

 Work at height means working where a person could fall and be injured.
 It therefore includes working at ground level next to a well or cellar opening, etc. There is no fixed height that is considered dangerous.
-This depends partly on where the person might fall (e.g. on grass or concrete).
+This depends partly on where the person might land (e.g. on grass or concrete).

 The Work at Height Regulations 2005 require employers to avoid work at height where possible, or, where it cannot be avoided, to take measures to ensure that the person working at height does not fall.
 There must be a risk assessment carried out before a person works at a height.